Face-width of Pfaffian Braces and Polyhex Graphs on Surfaces: Pfaffian polyhex graphs

 \subsection{Polyhex graphs on the torus}

 Let $G$ be a polyhex graph on the torus.
 If $G$ is planar, then it is Pfaffian.
-If $G$ is non-planar and not the Heawood graph, then $G$ must contain a tri-cut by Proposition \ref{prop2-8} if it is Pfaffian.
+For a non-planar polyhex graph $G$ not isomorphic to the Heawood graph, $G$ must contain a tri-cut by Proposition \ref{prop2-8} if it is Pfaffian.

 \begin{lem} Let $G$ be a polyhex graph on the torus.
-Then $G$ contains no an ideal tri-cut. \end{lem} \begin{proof} Let $G$ be a polyhex on the torus.
-Suppose to the contrary that $G$ has a tri-cut $W$.
-Let $G_1$, $G_2$ and $G_3$ be the three components of $G-W$.
-By Theorem \ref{thm3-1}, $G$ is isomorphic to $T(k,q,t)$ for some integer triple $(k,q,t)$.
+Then $G$ does not contain an ideal tri-cut. \end{lem} \begin{proof} Let $G$ be a polyhex graph on the torus.
+By Theorem \ref{thm3-1}, $G$ can be represented as $T(k,q,t)$ for some suitable triple of integers $(k,q,t)$.
+Suppose to the contrary that $G$ has an ideal tri-cut $W$.
+Then $|W|=4$ and $G-W$ has exactly three components, denoted by $G_1$, $G_2$ and $G_3$, each of which has at least four vertices.